virmundi/NewDataForManagers/graphs.md

 ## Sizing and Cost Considerations

+Graph databases are system intensive.
+They prefer to keep the entire graph in memory.
+Calculating node relations can eat the CPU.
+If the data doesn't fit into memory, they might have go to disk a lot.
+As a result, you'll need to start with a fairly large, commodity server.

+### On Premise

+The form factor of the server doesn't really matter.
+Choose whatever fits your deployment best.
+At its heart the server should have a Xeon with 8 GB of ECC RAM.
+You'll have fewer worries about data corruption this way (if you're not that worried about, an i7 is fine too).

+Prefer SSDs over magnetic disks.
+When a graph database starts cold, it has to pull the entire graph into memory.
+SSDs will make this much faster enabling.
+The size is dependent on your storage needs.
+You can get a production SSD with 500 GB of storage for around $300.

+### In the Cloud

 ## Further Resources

 * For an in-depth look at graph theory, checkout the free ebook at http://graphdatabases.com.
 It's from the makers of Neo4J so you know it's got to be good.